sao16b/4n6/_posts/2024-03-27-MVS_CTF_2023_iOS_Writeup.md

 **Problem**: There's an iOS logical image to analyze and a series of questions to answer.

-### 1. A few too many - How many different email accounts did the user have?
+### 1. A few too many

+**Prompt**: How many different email accounts did the user have?

 Perhaps the easiest way of going about this would be by using Autopsy's Keyword List search, which one can use to return strings that match an email regex, as well as the number of files with hits per match.
 I let it run for a while, then exported the results to CSV.

 ![Keyword List Email Results](/assets/img/2024-03-27/1_1.png){: width="600" }

 blueisth3best@icloud.com has the most hits, and corresponds to the phone's iCloud account.
-A little further down is mborchardt@kurvalis.com, which can be found in the Chrome Preferences file and Slack folders.
+A little further down is mborchardt@kurvalis.com, which can be found in the Chrome `Preferences`{: .filepath} file and Slack folders.
 Further down still is borchardtmichael78@gmail.com, and also michaelkborchardt@proton.me, both present in Chrome data, giving a total of **four** significant email addresses.

-### 2. autoFill me in on the deets - Which email, other than their own, was autofilled in Chrome?
+### 2. autoFill me in on the deets

+**Prompt**: Which email, other than their own, was autofilled in Chrome?

-In the Chrome data folder (`/private/var/mobile/Containers/Data/Application/0B468A6F-8837-4A85-BF4D-1EF523683946/Library/Google/Chrome/Default`{: .filepath}) there's a database `Web Data`{: .filepath} which contains an autofill table.
+In the Chrome data folder (`/private/var/mobile/Containers/Data/Application/0B468A6F-8837-4A85-BF4D-1EF523683946/Library/Google/Chrome/Default`{: .filepath}) there's a database `Web Data`{: .filepath} which contains an `autofill`{: .filepath} table.
 In this table there's an entry for **tlouis@kurvalis.com**.

 ![Chrome Web Data autofill Table](/assets/img/2024-03-27/2_1.png){: width="700" }

-### 3. 1 fish 2 fish, red fish bluefish - According to the user’s email accounts, what is his favorite color?
+### 3. 1 fish 2 fish, red fish bluefish

+**Prompt**: According to the user’s email accounts, what is his favorite color?

 His iCloud email is blueisth3best@icloud.com, so it stands to reason his favorite color is **blue**.

-### 4. Chef Boyardee 2.0 - At which market was the user viewing Chef Pasquale tomato sauce?
+### 4. Chef Boyardee 2.0

+**Prompt**: At which market was the user viewing Chef Pasquale tomato sauce?

 I found the photo library in `/private/var/mobile/Media/DCIM/100APPLE`{: .filepath}. `IMG_0034.MOV`{: .filepath} shows the Pasquale sauce in question.